rainiersales/george/README.md

 # Scenarios for search feature:

-* Scenario: As an authenticated user, I should be able to search a transaction by "<brand>"
+* Scenario: As an authenticated user, I should be able to search a transaction by "brand"
 * Scenario: As an authenticated user, I should be able to filter my search by date
 * Scenario: As an authenticated user, I should be able to filter my search by search by amount
 * Scenario: As an authenticated user, I should be able to filter my search by highlighted transactions